Keep the muscle and lose the fat with this super simple, science-backed diet strategy. Here’s what to do.

 Still here?
 Okay, truthfully, you’re probably getting adequate protein anyway as a lifter.
 But we can learn a few interesting things from a new protein study.

-Researchers from Rutgers gathered up 200 people, overweight or obese men and women from all age groups.
+Researchers from Rutgers gathered up 200 people, overweight or obese men and women from all age groups, and divided them into two groups:

 - Both groups used a 500-calorie deficit diet for 6 months.